-TBF2 is a PHP– and MySQL-based software which supplies a discussion board for everyone's website.
-It exists as of 2001 and has been developing since then.
-The forum comes at no extra charge and is open source.
-Two languages are supported, also allows free layout arrangement as far as possible and provides anything you expect from modern forum software; themed by its motto 'merge own ideas with best of other forums'.
+The 'Talkboard Forum 2' (in short TBF) is a PHP– and MySQL/MariaDB–based software which supplies a discussion board for every men (or women, Lorretta) website.
+It has been existing as of 2001 and has developed since then.
+The forum comes at no extra charge and its source is available — a free/libre open source software.
+Two languages are supported, also allows free layout arrangement as far as possible and provides anything you expect from modern forum software; themed by its motto 'merge own ideas with the best of other forums'.

-The recent stable branch 2.2.x is shipped as of November 2015 and replace the older releases.
+The recent stable branch 2.2 is shipped as of November 2015 and replaces the older releases.
 This fixes bugs of course and brings some new stuff which were planned quite some time ago.
-On this webpage you can inform yourself about the project, its history, its requirements to the webserver and a little comparing list of its features.
+On this webpage you can inform yourself about the project and its history.
 By using so called templates the layout of your forum can be modified.
-To do so, a new one can be created, but also one of the ready–made be used.
+To do so a new one can be created but also one of the ready–made be used.

 What would a software project be without support?
 Of course, you get that.
 Details are on the corresponding section.
-Don't let me keep you from looking around 😇
+Every download includes a 'readme.txt' in the 'docs'–folder to help you making the installation and doing the first steps.
+Now, don’t let me keep you from looking around 😇

 The Talkboard Forum 2.2 has the following requirements: